about

 work

-Demanding bodily engagement, the viewer becomes a witness to material memory, interdependence and interconnectedness.
-The pieces delve into our hidden selves and indoctrinations, uncomfortably exploring how personal histories and collective futures are inextricably bound.
-Our existence being defined only through our relationship to something else – where the personal meets the political.
-Whatever state we inhabit now will inevitably shift.
-The work reminds us of this transitory truth as we grapple with our impotence to stop these upheavals.
+Demanding bodily engagement, the viewer becomes a witness to material memory, interdependence, and interconnectedness.
+The pieces delve into our hidden selves.
+They serve to question our indoctrinations, uncomfortably exploring how our personal histories and collective futures are inextricably bound.
+Our existence is defined only through our relationship to something else – where the personal meets the political.
+And whatever state we inhabit now will inevitably shift, reminding us of impermanence as we grapple with our impotence to stop these upheavals..
+The work holds space for contemplation and for the grief we must move through, before we can become catalysts for radical change.

 artist